-This event, which takes place on 14-16 June 2017 at Durham University's Institute of Advance Study, brings together scholars from different disciplines and parts of the world to explore how we conceptually handle and critically engage with the currently unfolding ideological figurations of 'migration' and 'the migrant'.
+Two meetings under the above title took place at Durham University - the first on 14-16 June 2017 and the second on 10-12 July 2019.
+The events brought together scholars from different disciplines and parts of the world to explore how we conceptually handle and critically engage with the currently unfolding ideological figurations of 'migration' and 'the migrant'.

 What are the conditions through which expulsed, mobile 'others' are made, and what is their relation to the future – to quests of and claims for inclusion, which oftentimes transcend conventional understandings of citizenship and the nation?
 The borders that are being crossed are not simply territorial: they map out not only spaces of reified state sovereignty, but also imaginaries of desirable and undesirable bodies, bodies at risk and pre-risk bodies (bodies marked as already transgressive and hence disposable).
 How then is the figure of the migrant changing in the context of neoliberal globalization?
 Has the migrant, conceptualised as somone who moves from instability to stability, thus balancing out the world's socio-economic inequalities, been turned into a fugitive who flees from one state of crisis to another – an expression of the state of human disposability?

 At the second, 2019, meeting we continued to provocatively engage in, inquire, and rethink the manifold and unstoppable movements, expulsions of bodies, figurations of borders, and processes of bordering that are impacting and directing our critical junctures around these themes.
 The intellectual exchange – deliberative, complementary, and perhaps even conflicting – allowed participants to work through the following key questions.